MRCIEU/metaboprep/README.md

 	* sample total peak area (TPA) **(derived variables excluded)**
 		+ with all features
 		+ with complete features only (no missingness)
-	* sample outlying features count
-		+ count of outlying features.
+	* count of how many times a sample is an outlier across all feature
 		+ each feature analyzed within its own sample distribution
 		+ outliers determined as those +/- 5 SD of the mean.
 2. Feature Summary Statistics
 	* feature missingness
 		+ all samples
-		+ to the exclusion of sample(s) with extreme missingness (> 50%)
+		+ to the exclusion of sample(s) with extreme missingness (>= 50%)
 	* distribution statistics
 		+ shaprio's W-statistic of normality on raw distribution
 		+ shaprio's W-statistic of normality on log10 distribution